Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Goodness-of-fit Analysis

-Table \ref{tab10} shows the Pearson-Statistics ($\hat{\chi}^2(K-1-p)$), $P\_values$ and Class Number for the Generalized Tempered Sable (GTS), geometric Brownian motion (GBM), and the GTS variant distributions.
-While the two-parameter geometric Brownian motion (GBM) hypothesis is always rejected, the Generalized Tempered Sable (GTS) hypothesis is accepted and yields a high P-value.
+Table \ref{tab10} shows the Pearson chi-squared statistics ($\hat{\chi}^2(K-1-p)$), $P-values$ and Class Number for the GTS, GBM and the GTS variant distributions.
+While the two-parameter GBM hypothesis is always rejected, the GTS hypothesis is accepted and yields a high p-value.

-In addition, as shown the P-value indicator in Table \ref{tab10}, the GTS distribution outperforms the Bilateral Gamma distribution for the S\&P 500 and SPY ETF indexes.
-However, the Kobol and CGMY distributions respectively for Bitcoin and Ethereum have almost the same performance as the GTS distribution. \\

-See Table \ref{tabb1} in Appendix \ref{eq:an2} for more details on the estimation of the Pearson-Statistic Inputs under the GTS distribution.
+In addition, as shown by the p-value indicator in Table \ref{tab10}, the GTS distribution outperforms the Bilateral Gamma distribution for the S\&P 500 and SPY ETF indexes.
+However, the Kobol and CGMY distributions for Bitcoin and Ethereum, respectively, have almost the same performance as the GTS distribution.
+For more details on the estimation of the Pearson-statistic inputs under the GTS distribution, refer to Table \ref{tabb1} in Appendix \ref{eq:an2}.